 How to Avoid Being Stuck with the Wrong Hearing Aid

 Also tricky: Since most hearing aids sold by local hearing specialists are custom-molded, patients can’t feel exactly how various makes and models would fit in their ears.
 But it is possible to try different technologies.
-Many BTE models can be fitted with special pliable earpieces and then set up for tests.
+Many BTE models with disposable earpieces can be fitted with special pliable earpieces and then set up for tests.
 The sound quality in the test should be fairly close to what you’ll get with your own customized device.
 But ultimately, time and experience with a particular hearing aid are the only ways to determine how well it works for you.

 For aids bought from hearing specialists, there are laws to protect you from being locked into a hearing-aid purchase that does not meet your needs.
 According to Illinois law, if requested to do so, all hearing-aid dispensers are obligated to accept a hearing aid as a return within 30 days of purchase and refund the charges for the hearing aid.
 Dispensers are not obligated to refund the cost of an exam, fitting, or other services connected to the sale of the hearing aid, and are also allowed to charge a reasonable restocking fee; if a dispenser considers these fees nonrefundable, it must clearly state so on the original bill of sale.

-Hearing-aid dispensers usually offer a free adjustment period during which they’ll provide assistance.
+Hearing-aid specialists usually offer a free adjustment period during which they’ll provide assistance.
 This period varies, with some sellers offering free adjustments for six months and others for the life of the aid.
 If you are buying a hearing aid for the first time, or trying a new type of aid, find out about the dispenser’s policy regarding follow-up appointments.

 Also, find out whether your return period will be extended if adjustments are necessary; if so, get this promise in writing.
-You don’t want to lose your right to return an aid simply because you’ve spent weeks or months trying to get it adjusted to meet your needs before concluding that it just doesn’t suit you.
+You don’t want to lose your right to return an aid simply because you’ve spent weeks trying to get it adjusted to meet your needs before concluding that it just doesn’t suit you.